 Around the world, transit is integrating.
 But what does that mean exactly?
 For those deploying Integrated Mobility Solutions (IMS), it means all transit modes — whether fixed line, on-demand, paratransit, and/or non-emergency medical — are planned, coordinated, and operated with the goals of the transit authority in mind.
-As Caroline Rodriguez, General Manager of Utah’s High Valley Transit puts it:

 The approach allows communities to share resources like vehicles, drivers, dispatchers, and support centers between an array of transit services and is shown to increase ridership, improve the experience for riders, drivers, and dispatchers, and optimize network efficiency.
 And the best part?
 It’s completely customizable.
-An agency in a rural mountain town that sees high tourist volume needs their service to look a bit different from an urban area in California, whereas a multinational transport operator based in France runs on a different set of rules and goals from any US provider.
-Yet IMS works for all of the above.

 - Caroline Rodriguez, General Manager, High Valley Transit, Utah

 - Robert Williams, IT Supervisor / Software Administrator, Golden Empire Transit, California

 - Scheherazade Zekri, Director New Mobility Services at Keolis Group, France

 “We are a rural community with urban issues,” says Caroline Rodriguez of Summit County, Utah.
 Though the area is home to just over 40K residents, its outdoor sports and nature attractions bring millions of visitors to local resorts.
 The main issue?
 Resort employees have found themselves priced out of the County in recent years, making transit an essential resource.